 Now more than ever, we must identify the viral and host determinants of spillover from animal reservoirs to human hosts.
 Through my graduate studies, I questioned how host status can inform influenza virus and coronavirus pathogenesis.
 This included studies on transmission bottlenecks between hosts and susceptibility to infection as well as investigation into host immune responses and vaccine efficacy.

-As a postdoc, I am continuing my investigation into host-viral interactions by studying how viral population makeup may dictate disparate pathogenesis between persistently infected reservoir rodents and acutely infected spillover hosts.
+As a postdoc, I am continuing my investigation into host-viral interactions by investigating the role of defective interfering particles in mammarenavirus pathogenesis and persistence in reservoir host, and how we could exploit these as therapeutics.
 I am dipping my toes into disease ecology as well as molecular and cellular virology to uncover the cellular and viral factors implicated in these varying disease outcomes.

 I have an expertise in RNA viral biology and modeling viral disease pathogenesis in vitro and in small and large animal models.
 My background in host factors that influence susceptibility to viral infection pairs nicely with my current focus on identifying viral factors affecting human disease.
-I aim to continue exploring viruses at the animal-human interface, including understanding how viruses are maintained in animal reservoir species and factors that favor their transmission to humans.
+I aim to continue exploring viruses at the animal-human interface, including understanding the metabolic and immunologic mechanisms that favor viral maintenance in animal reservoirs and factors that favor transmission.

 I'm an RNA virus enthusiast who works across biological scales to answer my research questions